 Then came the big move to London (UK).
 My employer at the time had decided to open an office there, and I thought it would be a great opportunity to restart & leave all this behind me.
 So off I went .

-I shared a flat with a friend in the heart of the West End of London, and there began a new chapter of clubbing, drinking and trying anything I was not too afraid of using.
+I shared a flat with a friend in the heart of the West End of London, and there began a new chapter of clubbing, drinking and compulsive behaviour.
 Basically all my addictions under one easy-to-access roof!

 Getting well & staying there